nebulab/playbook/source/people-ops/paid-time-off.html.md

 Italian employees are required by the law to have health insurance.
 Nebulab will withheld the monthly amount for you.
-More details are available [here](https://docs.google.com/document/d/1g_joXaJ1klFvf10JfzlxMTapqV_p73micQj9N0SXAmo/) (document in Italian).
+More details are available [here](https://nebulab.notion.site/Sick-leave-in-the-CCNL-Commercio-5281f317919f47adac6f5fc1fa74c613).

 ## Schedule flexibility